 There are a number of reasons that I am passionate about language, and I have written about this frequently.
-The first article I ever wrote in my Thinking Outside the Box column for The Practising Midwife was called The words we use and during the years in which I wrote that column I also riffed about terminology in Alternidurals, considered words for midwife in What’s in a name and speculated upon The language of the complicated before going on to reflect upon euphemisms, which I evidently had more than usual to say about because this grew into Euphemisms: good bad or ugly part 1 and Euphemisms: good bad or ugly part 2!
+The first article I wrote in my Thinking Outside the Box series was called The words we use and during the years in which I wrote that column I also riffed about terminology in Alternidurals, considered words for midwife in What’s in a name and speculated upon The language of the complicated before going on to reflect upon euphemisms, which I evidently had more than usual to say about because this grew into Euphemisms: good bad or ugly part 1 and Euphemisms: good bad or ugly part 2!

-I was reminded of this while writing a post that is the first of a series created in order to offer signposts to resources relating to anti-D. (If enough people find them useful I will add similar resources for other topics in the future…) I was searching for good online overviews of the area, and becoming frustrated (as ever!) with the language that is used in some.
+I was reminded of this while writing a post that is the first of a series created in order to offer signposts to resources relating to anti-D. I was searching for good online overviews of the area, and becoming frustrated (as ever!) with the language that is used in some.

 Some of the main things that struck me as problematic when I looked at the information available online on this topic are: